 Getting fair financial compensation after being hurt in a traffic wreck involving a bus can be much more complicated than you might expect.
 Claims involve collecting significant evidence and determining the financial value of all your losses.
 You also need to determine which person or company is to blame for the accident.

 Understanding liability in Allentown bus accident cases is key to achieving the compensation you deserve for your injuries.
-An experienced attorney like Founding Partner Jon Ostroff and the rest of the legal team at Ostroff Injury Law can answer your questions and put you in a strong position for success.
+An experienced attorney like Founding Partner Jon Ostroff and the rest of the legal team at Ostroff Godshall Injury and Accident Lawyers can answer your questions and put you in a strong position for success.

 We have an outstanding record of recovering damages against bus companies.
 In a 2016 trial against Greyhound Bus Company, we recovered over $5.5 million in compensatory and punitive damages for our clients.
 These punitive damages were over and above economic and non-economic recoveries for these four clients.